awsdocs/aws-cdk-guide/v2/apps.md

 ------

 However, this code has only *declared* a stack\.
-For the stack to actually be synthesized into a AWS CloudFormation template and deployed, it needs to be instantiated\.
+For the stack to actually be synthesized into an AWS CloudFormation template and deployed, it must be instantiated\.
 And, like all CDK constructs, it must be instantiated in some context\.
 The `App` is that context\.

 ## The app construct<a name="apps_construct"></a>